-While beans are cooking, heat a nonstick pan or skillet (for the eggs) over medium heat.
+While beef is cooking, heat a nonstick pan or skillet (for the eggs) over medium heat.
 Add third part of cooking oil.
 When oil is hot, crack eggs into oil and fry to your liking.

-Serve rice with vegetables, beans, and eggs.
+Serve cauliflower rice with vegetables, beef, and eggs.
 Top with green parts of green onions.
-Serve with extra gochujang.
+Serve with extra hot sauce.
 Enjoy!

 fairly easy and SUPER flavorful!
 I cheated and used pre chopped, frozen, philly cheesesteak meat in place of hand cut meat for the recipe0 Helpful

 Couldn't find gochujang so had to leave it out, but the marinade was delicious anyway.
 I messed up the cooking of the meat, it turned out tough but that's on me.
 The zucchini took ages to cook.
 But it was all worth it in the end.0 Helpful